jg-eno/RAG_to_Riches/README.md

 ## Acknowledgments

-- This project uses the Google Gemini API for AI responses
+- This project uses Groq API with Llama 3.3 70B as the primary LLM
+- Uses Google Gemini API as a fallback LLM
 - Built with LangChain and Gradio
 - Inspired by the need for efficient document analysis tools